How Many Solar Panels Do I Need?

 Solar panels need sunlight to function – it’s an obvious rule.
 But what buyers often don’t realise is that their home’s exposure to sunlight, or how many sunshine hours they get, can have a direct impact on the number of solar panels they will need.

 The amount of sunlight your home receives change based on your location in Australia and the time of year.
-The fall in sunlight hours during winter is often due to shorter, cloudier days, and cities on the east coast of Australia generally have sunnier winters than their southern counterparts.
+The decrease in sunshine hours during winter is due to shorter, cloudier days.

-For example, Perth has the highest number of sunshine hours per year, whereas Melbourne has the least.
-This means that a household in Melbourne may need a larger sized system to make up the same amount of energy as a household in Perth, simply because of the sunlight they receive.
+Of the Australian capital cities, Perth has the highest amount of average sunshine hours with Adelaide not far behind, and Melbourne has the least.
+This means that a household in Melbourne may need a larger sized system to make up the same amount of energy as a household in Adelaide or Perth, simply because of the sunlight they receive.

 The other thing to consider is how many of those sunlight hours can reach your solar panels, and the time of day that they will be exposed to sunlight.
 For example, a house with some shading on the roof might need more solar panels than a house with no shading, to make up for the panels receiving less sunlight.
 Or for a house that uses most of their energy during the morning, it might make more sense to put the solar panels on an east-facing roof space to capture the morning sun and generate free electricity when you need it most.